Queer ScreensTV Shows

 Why we’re not so euphoric about Euphoria anymore

 Watching Euphoria every Sunday for the last eight weeks felt almost like a job.
 It was hard, folks!
 And not because we get easily spooked by the hyper-sensualized and hyper-sexualized vision of teenage aesthetic hell that Levison created.
-But because we were trying so hard to find the narrative in the midst of the chaos that was this season that when we finally realized that there was none, we found ourselves in a predicament – to continue watching or just give up hope and drop the show.
+But because we were trying so hard to find the narrative in the midst of the chaos that was this season that, when we finally realized that there was none, we found ourselves in a predicament – to continue watching or just give up hope and drop the show.

 We strongly believe that for TV shows to be successful and please audiences, they must have a strong narrative.
-In its second season, Euphoria really struggles to move forward with its pivotal arcs, which makes the story feel lacking in a lot of ways.
+In its second season, Euphoria struggles to move forward with its pivotal arcs, which makes the story feel lacking in a lot of ways.
 It also makes the huge mistake of sidelining multiple characters, turning them into a shadow of what they used to be.

 Just so y’all get an idea of what we’re talking about, Lexi’s ethically questionable play titled “Our Life,” – which takes place in the last two episodes of the season and is based on the lives of everyone who is part of her life – ends up being more structured and cohesive than the show itself.
 Go figure.